Cape Rockjumper – perky mountain bird

-On walk along the upper slopes of the fynbos-covered mountains is a very pleasant experience in itself.
-But, if you then meet up with a Rockjumper with its tail fanned out, running up the slopes of the big boulders, then hopping across to the next boulder, calling loudly pee-pee-pee, it becomes a quite unforgettable experience -- something you will want to watch again and again.
+To walk along the upper slopes of the fynbos-covered mountains is a very pleasant experience in itself.
+But, if you then meet a Rockjumper with its tail fanned out, running up the slopes of the big boulders, then hopping across to the next boulder, calling loudly pee-pee-pee, it becomes a quite unforgettable experience – something you will want to watch again and again.

-The Rockjumper is a robin-sized bird, beautiful dark rufous in colour, white tips to its tail feathers and, its most striking feature, a ruby red eye.
+The Cape Rockjumper (Chaetops frenatus) is a robin-sized bird, beautiful dark rufous in colour, with white tips to its tail feathers and, its most striking feature, a ruby red eye.
 They are normally found on south-facing slopes from about 1000 metres up.
 The more rocks strewn around, the better they like it.

 However, along the coast from Rooi Els to Pringle Bay they come down to sea level, and you can watch them hopping on the rocks of the inter-tidal zone.
 There are even a few records of them nesting fifty metres from the sea.

 The nest is a biggish rough cup, under a bush, quite often under a stunted palmiet plant.
 Occasionally it is also in a hole in a rock, much like a rock thrush.
-The eggs are pure white, without spots, and measure 27,5mm x 20mm.
-Usually a clutch of two, but occasionally three are laid.
+The eggs are pure white, without spots, and measure 27,5 mm x 20 mm.
+It is asually a clutch of two, but occasionally three are laid.

 When these birds are feeding their young, you can stand two to three metres away without disturbing them.